pubnub/chat-engine/README.md

 ### Update the PubNub Function Code

-You'll need to update your ChatEngine PubNub Function to use the latest code found here:
+You'll need to update your ChatEngine PubNub Function to use the latest code found here.
+It would be wise to [use our account configuration tool to set up a new 0.9 app](https://www.pubnub.com/tutorials/chatengine/) and then copy and paste the new server code into it.

 https://github.com/pubnub/chat-engine-setup/blob/CHAT-354-no-global/src/functions/server.js

+### Enable Presence Deltas

+Enable Presence Deltas within your PubNub key configuration on https://admin.pubnub.com/.
+This can be found within your app and key settings.

 ### Migrate your client code